ICS-486-Team-1/Dragon-Hunter/README.md

 - add smoke trail visual effect to rocket
 - add in dragon boss
 - possibly increase speed of dragons as score rises?
+- increase number of spawned dragons / add more levels to the game